Montreal-Quakers/website/_pages/alerts/covid-19.md

 * Disinfect hands at the entrance.
 * Wearing a mask, covering nose and mouth, is mandatory until you are seated and during any movement.
 * The chairs will be amply distanced (we are a small group).
-* No drink and no food will be served.
+* Neither drink nor food will be served.